simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ---
-title: Contributing Guide
+title: Markdown
 description: A guide in my new Starlight docs site.
+slug: guides/markdown
 ---

 This tutorial is for people interested in contributing to **JS Training Grounds**.

 JS Training Grounds is built using a documentation generator called **Starlight**.
 Starlight is built on top of **Astro**, and includes a plugin called **Expressive Code** that enables some really nice syntax highlighting features.
 This tutorial will show you the different Expressive Code features we use on JS Training Grounds to highlight our code snippets.

-This tutorial assumes you're already familiar with VS Code, Markdown, GitHub, and npm.
+This tutorial assumes you're already familiar with VS Code, GitHub, and npm.

-## Expressive Code

-### Setup
+## Setup

 First, visit the <a href="https://github.com/simpledevio/starlight-training-ground" target="_blank">Starlight training ground repo</a>.
 Press the green **Code** button and click **Download ZIP**.
 Unzip the file and then open it in your editor.
 Then, run this command in the terminal to install the packages listed in `package.json`.